bekk/bekk-christmas/post/react/once-rendering-not-always-rendering.md

 # When will it come?!

 Fun-fact, the new Facebook website which is in development uses Concurrent Mode!
 This  is to verify and test that Concurrent Mode is really needed and is stable enough to release.
-We haven't gotten a specific date yet, but from their blog they have written:

-> ... we expect to provide a 16.x release with opt-in support for them this year.
+We haven't gotten a specific date yet, but from their blog they have written that they _"... expect to provide a 16.x release with opt-in support for them this year"_.